Ecwid/ecwid-api-docs/README.md

 # Changelog

+## November 7, 2017

+- Added `EcwidApp.sendUserToUpgrade()` function to Ecwid JavaScript SDK for Native applications.
+Now you are able to send a user to upgrade to a higher Ecwid plan specifying only the target feature needed for your app.
+[Learn more](https://developers.ecwid.com/api-documentation/ecwid-javascript-sdk#sendusertoupgrade)

 ## November 1, 2017

 - Added legal pages support in the Ecwid REST API.
 Now you can read and modify legal pages information on merchant's behalf.
 [Learn more](https://developers.ecwid.com/api-documentation/store-information)